DiegoAlbertoTorres/alternator/README.md

 * Each node keeps a full membership list of the ring.

-* The membership list is maintained by keeping a history of changes in the ring's membership.
-These changes are propagated using a simple gossip algorithm.
+* The membership list is maintained by keeping a history of changes in the ring's membershi These changes are propagated using a simple gossip algorith

 * The coordinator of a pair stores its metadata.
 This includes the ID of the nodes that are in charge of replicating the key's corresponding value.
 The coordinator does not store the value